 Stamps: 11th season

-Kilam is entering his eighth season with the Stampeders and his third as special teams coordinator.
+Kilam is entering his 11th season with the Stampeders and his sixth as special teams coordinator.

-For a second consecutive season, the Stamps featured a rookie kicker in 2011 as free agent Rene Paredes was signed after a Week 1 injury to Rob Maver.
+For a second consecutive season, the Stamps featured a rookie kicker in 2011 as Paredes was signed after a Week 1 injury to Maver.
 Including the playoffs, Paredes converted on 38 of 48 field goals including conversions on seven of nine tries from 40 yards or more.

 In 2010, Kilam worked with rookie Maver, who won the CFL scoring title and set the all-time Stamps mark for scoring by a rookie, with 185 points.
 Dales was voted to the CFL all-star team and he led the league with a 45.6-yard punting average.

 Prior to assuming the special teams coordinator’s position, Kilam worked in the dual roles of linebackers coach and strength and conditioning coach during the 2009 season, contributing to a Calgary defence that allowed the fewest points in the West Division.

 In 2008, Kilam worked with a defence that allowed the fewest points, touchdowns, and points per game in the CFL.

 Kilam joined the team in 2005 as strength and conditioning coach and began assisting the defence from the coaches’ box on game day at mid-season.
 The following season, he worked as the defensive quality control coach and assisted with the linebackers.
 In 2007, he coached the nickel and dime backs and was promoted to linebackers coach during the year.